Robust targeted exploration for systems with non-stochastic disturbances: Numerical Example

-From Figure \ref{fig:ddes}, it can be observed that achieving a small uncertainty (large $\|D_\mathrm{des}\|$) requires larger input energy.
-In contrast, in the setting of stochastic disturbances \cite{venkatasubramanian2023sequential}, the required input energy scales linearly with $\|D_\mathrm{des}\|$.
-This difference is due to the data-dependent scaling $G$ \eqref{eq:G} of the non-falsified set for energy-bounded disturbances (cf. Lemma \ref{lem:thetat}).
+\JV{Figure \ref{fig:ddes} shows that achieving a small uncertainty (large $\|D_\mathrm{des}\|$) requires higher input energy.
+In contrast, the required input energy scales linearly with $\|D_\mathrm{des}\|$ in the stochastic disturbances setting \cite{venkatasubramanian2023sequential}.
+This difference is due to the data-dependent scaling $G$ \eqref{eq:G} of the non-falsified set $\mathbf{\Theta}_T$ (cf. Lemma \ref{lem:thetat}).}

-\textit{Computational time:} The average execution time for solving Problem \eqref{eq:exp_problem} over 10 trials is approximately 45 seconds.
-In general, Problem \eqref{eq:exp_problem} is a standard SDP, and its computational effort scales polynomially with the state dimension $n_\mathrm{x}$, control input dimension $n_\mathrm{u}$, and the number of frequencies $L$.
-While this makes moderately-sized problems tractable, the computational effort may become prohibitive for large-scale problems.
-However, for large-scale problems, problem-specific structures can often be exploited and efficient solvers may be utilized to reduce computational demand \cite{majumdar2020recent}.
-The simulations were carried out on a system with an AMD Ryzen 7 5700U processor and 16.0 GB RAM.
+\ifbool{arxivversion}{\textit{Computational time:} The average execution time for solving Problem \eqref{eq:exp_problem} over 10 trials is approximately 45 seconds.
+The simulations were carried out on a system with an AMD Ryzen 7 5700U processor and 16.0 GB RAM.}{}

-In summary, the simulation results demonstrate the applicability of the proposed exploration strategy to systems with unmodeled nonlinearities.
-Given an initial estimate $\hat{\theta}_0$ and initial uncertainty bound $D_0^{-1}$, the targeted exploration strategy guarantees an \textit{a priori} error bound on parameters estimated after exploration.}